Liquid-Reply/technical-challenge-wp3/README.md

 The architecture is based on Azure Kubernetes Service (AKS) where the compute nodes are spread across availability zones.
 This allows Keycloak to be easily deployed in a high availability setup.
 In this case three instances of Keycloak are deployed across three nodes, sharing the same external database.

-Access to Keycloak is facilitated via a load balancer.
+Access to Keycloak is facilitated via an nginx ingress controller (running in AKS) with e2e https which is fronted by a load balancer.

-Azure Database for PostgreSQL Flexible Server is used as external database for Keycloak.
+Azure Database for PostgreSQL Flexible Server is used as external database for Keycloak and access is facilitated with username/password for simplicity.

 Azure DNS is used to resolve hostnames.

+Azure Key Vault is used to store the DB admin password.

+TODO: backup vault
+TODO: storace accounts

 ### Further architecture improvements

 >[!IMPORTANT]
 >For a production grade setup at least the following aspects have to be considered and implemented from an infrastructure point of view:

+* Have a production and development environment.
 * Do not use default virtual network and subnets.
 * Ensure traffic is private and use e.g. a bastion host to connect to the network.
 * Use Azure NAT Gateway for internet access (ipv4).